chriswyatt/znake/README.md

 ## Known issues
 * Game can occasionally restart unexpectedly (i.e. snake seems to collide with itself, when it shouldn't)
+* Timing is jerky, especially when the snake eats food

 ## License
 See LICENSE